rhmaxdotorg/pulsechain-validator/README.md

 - Pruning geth (quarterly or bi-yearly so you don't fill up the disk space)
 - Keeping the clients up to date (eg. if RH announces new parameters on the network, you'll want to update the clients)

 Again, there are scripts in the repo that make this easy.
+Check this [tweet](https://twitter.com/rhmaximalist/status/1782624967198466461) for information on pruning the validator.

 ## What kind of internet connection do I need to validate?
 This could depend on the number of validators, but generally speaking 50mbps seems to be fine for most cases, eg. 1-10 validators.